bettercallsully/Sullys-Chat-App/README.md

 Install like you would any other local React app after forking.

-1. Click live demo linked
+1. Click live demo link
 2. Login as "testuser" password is "123"
 3. Chat Away! 👍